meri-imperiumi/signalk-logbook/README.md

 Some additional ideas for the future:

+* Entries written when turning the engine on or off (requires engine _on state_ or RPMs to be available to Signal K)
+* Entries written when reefing or changing the sail plan (requires [sailsconfiguration](https://github.com/SignalK/sailsconfiguration) plugin)
+* Enable creating additional rules for automated entries when certain things happen (for example, when turning on a watermaker).
 * We could ship easy systemd unit files for setting up backups to popular locations, like pushing to a git repo
 * One-time script for populating logbook from InfluxDB entries when starting to use the system